mpicbg-scicomp/halcyon/README.md

 1. HalcyonNodeRepository - Halcyon node collection

 ### ```halcyon.model.property``` package
-1. NodeProperty - NodeProperty holds a ```javafx.scene.Node``` instance in HalcyonNode.
+1. NodeProperty - holds a ```javafx.scene.Node``` instance in HalcyonNode.

 ## ```halcyon.view``` package
 1. HalcyonPanel - contains HalcyonNode.
-1. ConsolePanel - used for Console.
+1. ConsolePanel - used for Console output.
-1. TreePanel - a panel holds multiple HalcyonPanel containing one of HalcyonNode in a tree structure.
+1. TreePanel - holds multiple HalcyonPanel containing one of HalcyonNode in a tree structure.
 When clicking specific node, the corresponding HalcyonNode opens an appropriate GUI component.

 ### ```halcyon.view.demo``` package
-1. DemoHalcyonMain - is an entry point of the demo application.
+1. DemoHalcyonMain - an entry point of the demo application.
-1. DemoHalcyonNodeType - has a custom-made HalcyonType enumeration.
+1. DemoHalcyonNodeType - has custom-made HalcyonType enumeration elements.
 This will be used for mapping the icons in the TreePanel.
-1. DemoResourceUtil - is a resource access utility only for demonstration.
+1. DemoResourceUtil - a resource access utility only for demonstration.
 It contains where the icon files are located.
 1. DemoToolbarPanel - contains a user-defined Toolbar which will be located in Toolbar Area in the Pane.

 ## ```halcyon.controller``` package